oracle/cloud-native-devops-workshop/touch-the-cloud/TouchTheCloud100.md

 Login Username: demo.user[01-10]

-Login Password: <PASSWORD> will be provided by the lead trainerA
+Login Password: the PASSWORD --will be provided by the lead trainer--

 ![](images/100/Picture2.2.png)